gopalkumar315/ridona/README.md

 ```
 ---
 ### Reading Files
-**Only text file like txt,csv... are supported now and other formats like doc,docx,html,pdf will be support in future versions.**
+**Only text files are supported now and other formats like csv,doc,docx,html,pdf will be support in future versions.**

 For reading files there are three modes